Permafrost/TundraTN/README.md

 // Files).
 tundra.tn.document.content:get($bizdoc, $part, $encoding);

+// Adds a content part with the given name and content, specified as a string, bytes or stream,
+// to the given Trading Networks document (bizdoc). tundra.tn.document.content:add($bizdoc, $part, $content, $content.type);

 // Returns the document associated with the given internal ID, optionally
 // including the document's content parts. tundra.tn.document:get($id, $content?);